-Case Study Assignment (25% of final grade) - August 9th due by 11:59pm on Quercus
+Case Study Assignment (25% of final grade) - November 24th due by 11:59pm on Quercus

 - In this assignment students will apply diagnostic criteria to real-world case studies & use the empirical literature to decide treatment strategies.
-See Quercus for detailed instructions & rubric. - There is a -10% penalty per day late.
+See Quercus for detailed instructions & rubric. - There is a -10% penalty per day late. - Blank, corrupted or unreadable files or papers for another course will be assigned a score of zero.

-Final Examination (35% of final grade) - TBA, during August 2021 examination period
+Final Examination (35% of final grade) - TBA, during December 2021 examination period

-- The exam will be a time-limited (2 hours), synchronous test held during the Registrar's office examination period. - The exam will consist of multiple choice and short answer questions and is not cumulative. - The exam will cover all material associated with lectures 6, 7, 8, 9, 10 & 11. - See Quercus for detailed instructions.
+- The exam will be a time-limited (2 hours), synchronous test held during the Registrar's office examination period. - The exam will consist of multiple choice and short answer questions. - The exam is not cumulative.
+The exam will cover all material associated with lectures 6, 7, 8, 9, 10 & 11 - See Quercus for detailed instructions.